 Hidirellez is an annual holiday that takes place in early May to celebrate the arrival of spring and plant seeds of hope for abundant harvests.
 The origins of the festival date back thousands of years, and while the essence of the festival is shared throughout the country, each region has their own traditions.
-Expect to listen to top-tapping folk music, see the hair-raising fire-jumping ritual and watch dancers twirl around in traditional costumes.
-Traditional food eaten during Hidirellez includes seasonal vegetable and lamb dishes.
+Expect to listen to toe-tapping folk music, see the hair-raising fire-jumping ritual and watch dancers twirl around in elaborate costumes.
+Traditional foods eaten at Hidirellez include seasonal vegetable and lamb dishes.

 7. Cappadocia Balloon Festival

-With underground cities, cliff-carved churches and a landscape of towering wind-carved fairy chimneys, Cappadocia must be one of Europe’s most enchanting regions.
+With underground cities, cliff-carved churches and a landscape of towering fairy chimneys, Cappadocia is one of Europe’s most enchanting regions.
 To add to the magic, the town of Ürgüp hosts an annual balloon festival where you can see hundreds of hot air balloons – in all shapes, sizes and colours – dotted through the sky.
-It’s a truly terrific, once-in-a-lifetime sight.
+It’s a truly terrific sight.
 There are also plenty of other events to enjoy on the ground including music concerts and DJ performances.